 For ease of recordkeeping, meteorologists and climatologists consider March 1 the first day of spring, but astronomically speaking, the Earth’s equator is aligned directly with the sun on the vernal equinox.
-In 2022, that occurs March 20 at 11:33 a.m.
-Eastern time.
+In 2023, that occurs March 20th at 5:24 p.m.
+EDT.

-Astronomical seasons are based on the position of the Earth with respect to the sun as the planet makes its annual revolution around this closest star.
+Astronomical seasons are based on the position of the Earth with respect to the sun as the planet makes its annual revolution around the closest star.

 The Earth is tilted approximately 23.5 degrees off a vertical axis, and because of this tilt, the most direct sunlight is aimed at the Southern Hemisphere during our astronomical winter and at the Northern Hemisphere during our astronomical summer.